 - offering you the perfect tool to evaluate and discuss your student’s work with her.

-Personally, I didn’t grade my children until midway through middle school.
-But I often used a rubric to ensure that my kids understood what I expected to be done for an assignment.
+Personally, I didn’t grade my children until they were in middle school.
+But I often used a rubric to ensure that my kids understood what I expected to be done for an assignment even before that.
 Here are a few rubric examples.
 The first is a simple rubric you might use in elementary school if your student was assigned to write a story.